Manbendra2014/Machine-Learning-Based-Classical-Cipher-Classifier/README.md

 ## Overview

-<p style="text-align: justify;">This project aims to build a machine learning based classifier to distinguish between various classical ciphers.
+<p style="text-align: justify;">This project aims to build a machine learning-based classifier to distinguish between various classical ciphers.
 Classical ciphers are historical encryption techniques that perform simple substitution or transposition on plaintext to produce ciphertext.
 By training a machine learning model on labeled examples of ciphertexts from different ciphers, the classifier can predict the cipher used to encrypt an unseen ciphertext.</p>

 ## Classical Ciphers

-### Group 1 : Substitution Ciphers
+### Group 1: Substitution Ciphers

 #### 1. Playfair Cipher